casparusvl/Artillery-Game/README.md

 #### draw_cannon
 Draws the cannons on both player models, with the correct angle according to relative mouse position

 #### Main function
-Uses asyncio, as this is a requirement for Webassembly support, using Pygbag.
+Uses asyncio, as this is a requirement for WebAssembly support.
+Using Pygbag to compile the Webassembly version.

+Pygame.time.Clock.tick is use for the game clock.
+Tickrate determines the physics and the maximum framerate the game will run on.
+Projectile physics will be correct independent of tickrate, but speed of explosion animations might change.
+If maximum framerate is not maintainable, game speed will slow down.

+A seperate loop is used for the menus.